Help yourself get the most assistance you can

 - File a Free Application for Federal Student Aid (FAFSA)

-The FAFSA must be received at the processor between Oct.
-1 and April 15 each year to receive priority consideration for many types of financial aid.
+Complete the FAFSA before April 15 each year to receive priority consideration for many types of financial aid.

 Respond to correspondence